Atoms, Molecules, and Reactions: Quantum Mechanics

 In spring, we will conclude our exploration in quantum mechanics with electronic spectroscopy, the Franck-Condon principle, fluorescence, phosphorescence, and lasers.
 Students will analyze the vibration-rotation spectrum of the HBr molecule and the visible spectrum of iodine to obtain molecular parameters and present them in two formal lab reports to demonstrate their ability to extract atomic and molecular parameters from the spectra.

-chemistry, physics, science education, and environmental science.
+This offering will prepare you for careers and advanced study in: chemistry, physics, science education, and environmental science.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.